UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 the dealer that owns or leases the designated courtesy vehicle must approve of the department staff member (other than the primary driver) driving the designated courtesy vehicle; and

-if items a. and b. are met, the other department staff member may use the designated courtesy vehicle for business purposes only.
+if Sections 03.14 a. and b. are met, the other department staff member may use the designated courtesy vehicle for business purposes only.

 Any violations to this policy may result in removal of courtesy vehicle privileges for the courtesy vehicle driver and the university.